gh2o/rvi_capture/README.md

 ./rvi_capture.py [--format {pcap,pcapng}] [--udid UDID] outfile
 ```
 * `--format`: capture format
-    * pcap: The default.
-Can be streamed directly to Wireshark.
-Packets sent on the cellular interface
-      are not Ethernet packets, and will have the source and destination MAC set to 00:00:00:00:00:00.
-    * pcapng: Newer, allows for distinguishing between interfaces, but Wireshark does not support
+    * pcapng: The default.
+Newer and allows for distinguishing between interfaces.
-      treaming captures with this format.
+      Wireshark 3.0+ supports streaming captures with this format.
+    * pcap: Older format for compatibility.
 * `--udid`: device UDID
   The specific device to target.
 If omitted, the first device found will be used.
 * `outfile`: output file or FIFO, or `-` for standard output.